deislabs/deislabs.io/content/posts/docker-mixin-blog-post.md

       container: dockermixin
 ```

-Now, we will go through an example of how you can incorporate and build your own Docker image and then push it to a registry on Docker hub.
+Now, we will go through an example of how you can incorporate and build your own Docker image and then push it to Docker hub.
 First, you will need to create a Dockerfile.
 For example, here is a simple Dockerfile called Dockerfile-cookies.
 ```
 FROM debian:stretch